 It’s important to note that they don’t just lie, but lie with no guilt.
 It’s the lack of guilt that makes it different from typical juvenile lying, which is commonplace.
 Children with APD often lie with little to be gained and lie in situations that won’t get them out of trouble.

 Children and adults with APD are often very manipulative.
 This manipulation may be to get what they want or in some cases, it may just be because they have the ability to manipulate another person.

 The severity of the manipulation is typically dependent upon the age of the child, with older children displaying more manipulative behavior than younger children.

 An additional sign that your child may have antisocial personality disorder is that they lack empathy for those around them.
 They often won’t feel sorry when people around them are hurting.
-They also may not understand why the people around them are sad or upset.
-Parents will sometimes report that they just seem to be missing that inborn characteristic of feeling for those around them.
+Additionally, they may not understand why the people around them are sad or upset.
+Parents will sometimes report that they seem to be missing that inborn characteristic of feeling for those around them.

 It’s also possible that they may act out with displays of physical or verbal aggression.
-In some instances, it can be frightening for parents because it happens suddenly like a light switch went off.
-This could also take the form of agitation, irritability, significant changes in mood.
+In some instances, it can be frightening for parents because it happens suddenly.
+This could also take the form of agitation, irritability, and significant changes in mood.

-What to Do It You See Some of These Signs?
+What to Do If You See Some of These Signs?

 If you are seeing some or all of these signs in your child, don’t lose hope.
 There are treatment options for children and adults that show the characteristic symptoms of sociopathy.
 A diagnosis of this personality disorder could be a first step in the right direction for your family.